-A PDF Parser is a software which can be used to extract data from PDF documents.
+A PDF Parser (also sometimes called PDF scraper) is a software which can be used to extract data from PDF documents.
 PDF Parsers can come in form of libraries for developers or as standalone software products for end-users.

 PDF Parsers are used mainly to extract data from a batch of PDF files.
 Manual data entry (copy & paste) is a common alternative when data needs to be extracted from only a handful of documents.

-What kind of data can be extracted with a PDF Parser?
+What kind of data can be parsed from PDF files?

 PDF files are the go-to option for many different document types, ranging from books, presentations, reports, brochures to invoice and purchase orders.
 While PDF offers the capability to embed rich media types and attachments, PDF parsing solutions are typically used to extract: